4 ways to make starting school easier

 It’s that time of year again—Back-to-school.
 A time many parents simultaneously anticipate and dread.

-After a summer of fun, work and play with your kids, it’s time to get back into a school routine.
+After a summer of fun, work, and play with your kids, it’s time to get back into a school routine.
 For many people, the start of the school year is stressful and challenging.
 But there are things you can do to make starting school easier.

 When all of my children were still in school, I had someone leaving the house every 30 minutes from 6:30 to 8:30.
 For a time, I felt like I was living in a bus station with a revolving door.
 Systems and routines were a must for me.

 Creating habits and establishing routines can go a long way toward relieving stress and helping everyone’s lives run more smoothly.
-Here are four things we do at our house that always make starting school easier.
+Here are five things we do at our house that always make starting school easier.

 Adjust Sleep Times